 “I don’t see color — means — I refuse to acknowledge your reality.”

-I hear this phrase as an interpretation of the inner motivation of the white person.
+I hear her making an interpretation of the inner motivation of the white person.
 From a nonviolent communication point of view, I might guess that she be wanting to express this:

 I do not see her asking what the inner motivation of the white person is.
 Asking would be a practice in harmony with nonviolent communication, where we want to value individual differences and where we want to respect the inner life of each person.